 Interestingly, the height and weight given for characters patterned after very muscular, powerful fighters (such as Wildcat (Ted Grant) or Luke Cage) have sometimes been revised to better align with modern norms.
 They seem have been patterned after contemporary heavyweight boxers.

-Here’s an example of this evolution for the more massive men. eavyweight boxing champs nowadays are routinely 6’2” or 6’3”, which as tall as Muhammad Ali (whereas Rocky Marciano was under 5’11”) and include huge men such as the Klitschko brothers at 6’6” and 6’8”.
+As an example, heavyweight boxing champs nowadays are routinely 6’2” or 6’3”.
+This is as tall as Muhammad Ali (whereas Rocky Marciano was under 5’11”).
+The ranks of boxing champs include huge men such as the Klitschko brothers at 6’6” and 6’8”.

 Another telling number is that the average weight of NFL offensive linemen has been increasing by about 10 lbs. per decade.

 The stock male values — 6’ and 180 lbs — feature a lowballed weight.
-Men with this physique and a 6’ height are more realistically in the 195-to-220 lbs range (90 to 100 kilos, give or take), with the broad shoulders tilting them toward the higher end of the scale.
+Men with this physique and a 6’ height are more realistically in the 195-to-220 lbs range (90 to 100 kilos, give or take).
+And heroic, broad shoulders will tilt them toward the higher end of the scale.

 Realistic values for a male with a heroic physique would thus start at 6’ and 210 lbs and add about 10 lbs per additional inch of height.

 The stock female values — 5’6” and 120 lbs — are also lowballed given the fitness and exceptional curves of super-heroines.
-Adding a good 25 pounds is necessary to realistically pack everything within 5’6”, if we assume the muscle mass of a serious athlete plus significant-but-very-well-placed body fat.
+Adding a good 25 pounds is necessary to realistically pack everything within 5’6”.
+These numbers assume the muscle mass of a serious athlete plus significant-but-very-well-placed body fat.

 From this base at 5’6” and 145 lbs., adding 11 pounds per inch provides more reasonable values.
 Women boxers are less useful as benchmarks than male pugilists, since their physique is generally different from super-heroines.